liquid-rocketry-illinois/RCP-Host/RCP.md

 ## Data Packets

 These packets are used to communicate state information from the target to the host.
-Data logging packets begin with a header byte and a class byte like control packets, but class byte values indicate different functions than class bytes in a control packet.
-The class bytes indicate a device class, but the MSB is always set to zero, as a data packet cannot be a write request.
-The class byte represents these data options:
+Data logging packets begin with a header byte and a class byte like control packets, and the parameter bytes indicate the data about that device.

-- 0x00: Test state
-- 0x01: Solenoid state
-- 0x02: Stepper motor
-- 0x7F: Serial data
-- 0x7E: GPS
-- 0x7D: Ambient Pressure
-- 0x7C: Ambient Temperature
-- 0x7B: Acceleration
-- 0x7A: Gyroscope
-- 0x79: Magnetometer
-- 0x78: Pressure Transducer
+The exact format of the data depends on the device.

-If a target has multiple sensors for a specific type of data, it is the target's responsibility to determine which is the best data to send to the host.
+If a target has multiple sensors belonging to the same device class (ex. ambient temperature, acceleraction, etc.), and this device class does not support IDs, it is the target's responsibility to determine which is the best data to send to the host.

 Data packets include a 4 byte time stamp immediately following the class byte.
-This timestamp indicates the milliseconds since the test was started.
-This value **does not indicate absolute time in any way, and is not intended to be used for accurate data logging**.
+This timestamp indicates the milliseconds since data logging was started.
+This value **does not indicate absolute time in any way, and is not intended to be used for accurate timekeeping**.
 This time value is only for the host to be able to determine the rough time a data point was produced for data visualization.
+The timestamp bytes are parameter bytes and thus are included in the packet length.

 ### Test State Packet

 This packet is used to return the state of a test to the host.
-This includes 1 additional byte, making the packet length 6.
+This includes 1 additional parameter byte, making the packet length 5.
 This additional byte includes several pieces of information:

 - The most significant bit indicates if data is currently streaming (1) or not (0)
-- The next bit is not used
 - The next two bits indicate test state:
     - 00b: Test running
     - 01b: Test stopped
     - 10b: Test paused
     - 11b: Emergency Stopped
+- The next bit is unused
-- The next 4 bits indicate the test number that is currently selected
+- The next 4 bits indicate the currently set time between heartbeats, or zero for no heartbeats.

 ### Solenoid State Packet

 This packet is used to return the state of a solenoid.
-This is only 1 additional byte, making the packet length 6.
+This is only 1 additional byte, making the packet length 5.
 This additional byte encodes both the state of the solenoid and the solenoid ID.

 - The most significant bit is not used